‘I will survive’: Beleaguered PM tells new spin doctor he will battle on

 Separately, The Sun reported that Mr Harri previously lobbied the Government on behalf of Chinese tech giant Huawei.

-A Labour spokesman accused the PM’s new team of “more clown show nonsense”.
+A Labour spokesman accused the Prime Minister’s new team of “more clown show nonsense”.

 “Britain faces a combination of spiralling bills, rising prices and Tory tax rises,” he said.